csswizardry/csswizardry.github.com/_posts/2019-08-08-time-to-first-byte-what-it-is-and-why-it-matters.md

 insights.

 However, one metric I feel that front-end developers overlook all too quickly is _Time to First Byte_ (TTFB).
-This is understandable—forgivable, almost—when you consider that TTFB begins to move into back-end territory, but if I was to sum up the problem as succinctly as possible, I’d say:
+This is understandable — forgivable, almost — when you consider that TTFB begins to move into back-end territory, but if I was to sum up the problem as succinctly as possible, I’d say: